 It is not advisable to go out of the house on a winter night or in winter without necessity.
-Wear hats, mufflers, shoes, handkerchiefs when going out for special needs.
+Wear hats, mufflers, shoes, and handkerchiefs when going out for special needs.

 • For those who have asthma or COPD, always keep the inhaler ready and use it only when needed.

-For the elderly people in winter, choose not only matte clothes but also comfortable clothes.
+For elderly people in winter, choose not only matte clothes but also comfortable clothes.
 Wearing more than one light garment instead of wearing warm clothes makes the winter more resistant.
 Put a slipper or sponge in the house to protect the paved floor from the cold.
 Wear hands and feet.

 • Use various moisturizers, Vaseline, Alavera Cream, and other essential medicines to avoid various health risks including skin, lips, hands, feet, and nails.